This course comprises a series of introductory workshops for students facing the challenges of using ‘real-world’ datasets.

 Are you new to using longitudinal population study data, or are you looking to use ‘real-world’ datasets for the first time?
 Perhaps you are looking to use longitudinal population study datasets for your Dissertation but are unsure where to start?

-This course was designed to help you become familiar with the basics of data access, how to clean and prepare datasets, and how to use, report and interpret outputs of analysis.
-It used real datasets from longitudinal population studies as guided examples, with interactive quizzes and hands-on analysis tasks to help you become confident in using real-world longitudinal datasets.
+This course is designed to help you become familiar with the basics of data access, how to clean and prepare datasets, and how to use, report and interpret outputs of analysis.
+It uses real datasets from longitudinal population studies as guided examples, with interactive quizzes and hands-on analysis tasks to help you become confident in using real-world longitudinal datasets.

-Prerequisites: This course was aimed at undergraduates or recent post-graduates with some knowledge of Stata and a basic understanding of statistical techniques.
+Prerequisites: This course is aimed at undergraduates or recent post-graduates with some knowledge of Stata and a basic understanding of statistical techniques.
+Participants will require access to a computer with Stata version 13 or newer installed (including during the webinar sessions).

 Timing and access